Playbook: How to build a business case for a CDP

 - 3 months post-implementation: Expect an enriched single customer view, deep insights into the underlying drivers of sales performance, an insight-driven strategy for acquisition and retention, and the first campaigns in the market on paid and owned channels.

-- 6 months post-implementation: Expect highly targeted marketing, self-served insights, personalized campaigns, reduced costs-per-acquisition (CPA), higher returns-on-ad spend (ROAS), reduced media waste, and increased operational efficiencies.
+- 6 months post-implementation: Expect highly targeted marketing, self-served customer insights, personalized campaigns, reduced costs-per-acquisition (CPA), higher returns-on-ad spend (ROAS), reduced media waste, and increased operational efficiencies.

 - 12 months post-implementation: Expect richly-detailed customer personas and differentiated products and services tailored to those customers, as well as more agile processes, cost-saving initiatives, CLV growth, and increased campaign and audience volume.